iMPERIAL18/AVAX-Intermediate-Module-One/README.md

 ## Usage

 1. Open Browser and go the site https://remix.ethereum.org/
-2. Create a new file with extension .sol and paste the code.
+2. Create a new file with extension `.sol` and paste the code of `functions_and_error.sol` in remix browser.
 3. Compile the code and deploy.

 ## Authors